mozilla/sep315/labs/03-investigating.md

 > be very close between a successful and an unsuccessful connection, so it's not always reliable - but we also don't
 > have perfect logging, and it's often sufficient.
 Remember to think out of the box!

-## Alert : Attacker is determining what permissions they have
+## Alert : Attacker is surveilling an account

 ### Scenario

-The scenario description would go here

-### Goal

-Determine what IAM user or role is making a large number of Describe calls to the AWS API as this may imply an attacker is using a compromised IAM entity.
+An attacker, when first gaining access to an account, may begin by performing reconnaissance on the account to understand both what's present in the account as well as what AWS products they have access to with the credentials they're using.
+This process could be detected using MozDef based on the fact that the reconnaissance necessarily results in an excessive number of `Describe` calls to the AWS API which result in CloudTrail records.

+Try to determine if an actor is performing a large number of `Describe` calls in your AWS account and if so, find out who's making the calls.

 ### What to do